hoppersroppers/roadmap/training/pwning.md

 ## Progression of the PWN ##

-Nightmare is an Intro to Binary Exploitation / Reverse Engineering course [written by GuyInATuxedo](https://github.com/guyinatuxedo/nightmare) based around Capture the Flag challenges.
+Nightmare is an awesome Intro to Binary Exploitation / Reverse Engineering course [written by GuyInATuxedo](https://github.com/guyinatuxedo/nightmare) based around Capture the Flag challenges.
 I remixed and added a bit more of a focus on theory, hammering critical concepts, and slowly building expertise in alignment with the Roppers philosophy.

 * [Nightmare: Roppers Remix](https://github.com/hoppersroppers/nightmare)